ionic-team/ionic-docs/docs/vue/slides.md

 :::

-## The IonicSwiper Module
+## The IonSlides Module

 With `ion-slides`, Ionic automatically customized dozens of Swiper properties.
 This resulted in an experience that felt smooth when swiping on mobile devices.
-We recommend using the `IonicSwiper` module to ensure that these properties are also set when using Swiper directly.
+We recommend using the `IonSlides` module to ensure that these properties are also set when using Swiper directly.

-We can install the `IonicSwiper` module by importing it from `@ionic/vue` and passing it in as the last item in the `modules` array:
+We can install the `IonSlides` module by importing it from `@ionic/vue` and passing it in as the last item in the `modules` array:

 ```html
 <template>